aemonge/zsh-cycle-jobs/README.md

 ## Description

-The ZSH Cycle Jobs Plugin is a simple yet powerful tool that enhances your terminal workflow by allowing you to cycle through background jobs using a single keyboard shortcut.
+The ZSH Cycle Jobs Plugin is a simple yet powerful tool that enhances your terminal workflow by allowing you to select background jobs using an interactive fzf menu.
 This plugin is particularly useful for developers and system administrators who frequently work with multiple background processes.

 [![asciicast](https://asciinema.org/a/687404.svg)](https://asciinema.org/a/687404)

 ## Features

-- Cycle through background jobs using Ctrl+Z
+- Interactive selection of background jobs using fzf
-- Automatically handles circular rotation of jobs
+- Customizable keyboard shortcut (defaults to Ctrl+J)
-- Maintains state between terminal sessions
+- Clean job display with status information
 - Easy to install and use

 ## Installation (zinit)